dojo/docs/dojox/widget/FisheyeLite.rst

 ``note:`` NO CSS is required for this widget to operate.
 You must style your own nodes.
 This effect is behavioral.

-Any CSS properties can be modified, but only in multipliers.
+Any CSS properties can be modified, by default in multipliers.
 Some CSS "setup" is required in order to properly utilize this widget.
 For instance, if a series of list-items in an unorder-list have position:absolute, left:2px in their 'natural' state, a ``properties:{ left:10 }`` parameter passed would cause the left value to be 20px when moused over.

-``note:`` the 'multipliers-only`` issue is limiting, and planned to be addressed, while still retaining the original functionality of the widget.
+New in Dojo 1.3, you can optionally specify an object (instead of a multiplier) of values to pass directly to the animation.
+You are still required to style the nodes accordingly for the 'natural' state, but can specify direct end: values for a property. eg 'left':

+.. code-block :: javascript
+  :linenos:

+  new dojox.widget.FishseyeLite({ properties: { left: { end:100, unit:"px" } } }, "someNode");

 ========
 Examples